Flower Drum Restaurant, Melbourne

 4 pieces of garlic chives, cut into 3-4cm pieces

 Slice pearl meat very finely.
-Note – the thinner the pearl meat, the quicker it will cook.
+(Note – the thinner the pearl meat, the faster it will cook.)

 Remove the root ends and the dark green ends from the spring onions.
 Discard.
 Remove the outer layer of the spring onion, leaving only the core then slice into fine 3cm long lengths.

 Wash and cut the asparagus into 3cm lengths.

 In a small bowl, combine the chicken stock, Shaoxing wine, potato flour and the salt.
 Reserve.
 (Note – it will require re-mixing just prior to pouring into the wok.)